Firestark/project/docs/topics/business logic/agreements.md

 }
 ```

-> Example 2.

-Example 2 models a todo manager.
+> This example models a todo manager.
 It declares some methods to read and manage a todo collection.
 This todo manager is an interface because it may not know anything about technical details.
-The implementation layer is responsible for implementing this interface and talking to a persistence mechanism (database, flat-file).
+The implementation layer is responsible for implementing this interface and talking to a persistence mechanism (database, flat-file) using what we call services.